Ukraine crisis updates: What to know amid the fears of war

 RUSSIA SUSPENDS MILITARY INSPECTIONS

-Germany expressed regret that Russia has suspended mutual military inspections at a time of heightened tensions between Moscow and NATO.
+Germany expressed regret that Russia has suspended mutual military inspections at a time of heightened tensions.

-The inspections are intended as confidence-building measures among members of the Organizations for Security and Cooperation in Europe.
+They are intended as confidence-building measures among members of the Organization for Security and Cooperation in Europe.

-A spokesman for Germany’s Foreign Ministry said Russia recently announced it would suspend the inspections until the end of February, citing the spread of the omicron variant.
+A Foreign Ministry spokesman said Russia recently announced it would suspend the inspections until the end of February, citing the spread of the omicron variant.

 “Because of this an inspection on Russian territory in the border region of Ukraine, Belarus and Russia, which Russia had previously agreed to, won’t currently be possible,” said the spokesman, Christofer Burger.

-Burger said Russia had also unilaterally canceled inspections it was due to conduct in Germany.
+Burger said Russia also canceled inspections it was due to conduct in Germany.

-In a break from the past, the U.S. and its allies are increasingly revealing their intelligence findings as they confront Russian preparations for invading Ukraine, looking to undercut Putin’s plans by exposing them and deflecting his efforts to shape world opinion.
+In a break from the past, the U.S. and its allies are increasingly revealing their intelligence findings, looking to expose Putin’s plans on Ukraine and deflect his efforts to shape world opinion.

 But the release of information isn’t without risks.
 Intelligence assessments carry varying degrees of certainty, and beyond offering photos of troop movements, the U.S. and its allies have provided little other proof.
-Moscow has dismissed Washington’s claims as hysteria and invoked past American intelligence failures, including false information put forward about Iraq’s weapons programs.
+Moscow has invoked past American intelligence failures, including false information put forward about Iraq’s weapons programs.

 WHAT ABOUT THOSE GERMAN HOWITZERS?